 - More tabletops

-The dining table can be a whole decorative masterpiece in its own right.
-And not just when you are entertaining guests.
-Bring in new table linen for the summer months to add something fresh and different.
+The dining table that suits your room’s interior can be a whole decorative masterpiece.
+With the availability of reputed suppliers in recent years, it is relatively easy to shop for bespoke dining tables.
+Post that, bring in new table linen for the summer months to add something fresh and different.
 Experiment with colour and shape.
 Martha Stewart outlines a helpful guide to creating your own leaf table runner using mint green, lemon yellow and golden hues.

 If exotic tablecloths aren’t your thing how about adding a beach inspired centrepiece that can be easily and cheaply homemade.
 All that is required is a glass vase, sand, beach treasures (shells, drift wood or rope) and some candles.
 Then simply let your creativity run away with you.